SC50 bomb: 2015 Wembley bomb

 In May 2015 an SC 50 was unearthed at a building site on Empire Way in Wembley, London.
 The bomb was dropped during The Blitz on London by the Luftwaffe in 1940.
-Bomb disposal experts from 11 Explosive Ordnance Disposal in the Royal Logistic Corps attempted to defuse it, however, the disarming was unsuccessful and the bomb was later removed and safely detonated at a secret location.
+Bomb disposal experts from 11 Explosive Ordnance Disposal in the Royal Logistic Corps attempted to defuse it, but this was unsuccessful and the bomb was later removed and safely detonated at a secret location.

 Popular culture

 In the Dad's Army episode "Something Nasty in the Vault", an unexploded SC50 traps Captain Mainwaring and Sergeant Wilson in the bank vault.